bjoernalbers/belegnr/README.md

 # belegnr — Generate sequential, unique document numbers (Belegnummern)

-`belegnr` is a simple shell script to make you and the Bundesfinanzministerium happy :-)
+`belegnr` is a simple shell script to make you and the Finanzamt happy :-)

 ## Why?